 Doug Hester, D. Min Ministry Leadership Concepts

 Doug has served pastorates in Waller, Texas (St. John Lutheran Church 1980-1985), and San Antonio (Christ Lutheran Church 1985-2001; St. Andrew Lutheran Church 2001-2014).
 He has made family systems presentations in six of the fifty states (Arkansas, Maryland, Michigan, Pennsylvania, Texas, and Washington), and internationally at Ramstein Air Force Base in Germany.
+Due to the Zoom format, his classes now extend across the nation.

 Doug contributed a chapter to the book, "Bringing Systems Thinking to Life: Expanding The Horizons for Bowen Family Systems Theory," published by Routledge Press in 2011.